Evaluate possible sources for a new and innovative business idea

 research:

-- Primary and secondary research techniques for the investigating of new business ideas.
+secondary research techniques for the investigating of new business ideas.

 Identify, plan